Upcoming Events at MoMath

 Join author Jim Holt and MoMath at Volumes, the MoMath book club, to discuss Jim’s book When Einstein Walked with Gödel: Excursions to the Edge of Thought.
 Does time exist?
 What is infinity?
 Why do mirrors reverse left and right but not up and down?
 In this scintillating collection of essays, Jim Holt explores the human mind, the cosmos, and the thinkers who have tried to encompass the latter with the former.
 Learn more and register at volumes.momath.org.

-Don’t miss the return of the ever-popular Hannah Fry to MoMath!
-Back with her new book, HELLO WORLD: Being Human in the Age of Algorithms, UK-based mathematician and University College London senior lecturer Hannah Fry will consider the role of algorithms in automating important decisions in crime, healthcare, relationships, and money.
+Don’t miss the return to MoMath of the ever-popular Hannah Fry!
+Back with her new book, HELLO WORLD: Being Human in the Age of Algorithms, UK-based mathematician and University College London senior lecturer Hannah Fry considers the role of algorithms in automating important decisions in crime, healthcare, relationships, and money.
 Should we entrust ourselves to driverless cars?
 Are machines capable of producing great works of art?
 How do we balance the importance of making better medical diagnoses with the value of preserving privacy?
 Our increasing reliance on pre-defined, quantitative decision-making rules raises provocative questions about what we want our lives to look like.
 Learn more and register at helloworld.momath.org.

 Tuesday, October 2, 10:00 am and 1:00 pm at the Baruch Performing Arts Center

-Educators, do your students wonder: “What’s the point of algebra?
+Educators, do your students wonder, “What’s the point of algebra?
 Who on earth needs Pythagoras?
 And who cares about exponents?”
-Inspire your students — even the ones who don’t love math — with a large venue stage show on October 2 featuring some of the UK’s most entertaining math speakers.
-Register by July 13 for a discounted rate.
+Inspire your students — even the ones who don’t love math — with a large venue stage show on October 2 featuring some of the UK’s most engaging math performers.
 Learn more and register at stage.momath.org.

 Don’t miss James Beacham’s visit to MoMath, this October 11.
-As a member of the ATLAS collaboration (one of the teams that discovered the Higgs boson in 2012) at CERN’s Large Hadron Collider (LHC), James searches for evidence of new particles — dark matter, gravitons, dark photons, and exotic Higgs bosons among them — that could provide answers to the fundamental open questions of physics.
-Register now and take advantage of early bird pricing through July 31: particle.momath.org.
+As a scientist at CERN’s Large Hadron Collider (LHC) and a member of the ATLAS collaboration (one of the teams that discovered the Higgs boson in 2012), James searches for evidence of new particles — dark matter, gravitons, dark photons, and exotic Higgs bosons among them — that could provide answers to the fundamental open questions of physics.
+Learn more and register at particle.momath.org.

 Are you a math educator, mathematician, or science museum professional interested in math outreach?
 If so, the 2018 MATRIX conference may be for you!
 Join MoMath and our colleagues from MMACA and other math museums around the world for the third international conference on math outreach, taking place in lovely Barcelona, Spain, this October 29 through 31.
 For more information or to register, visit matrix.momath.org.